automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Nipponosaurus.md

 # Nipponosaurus
-## Description: This hadrosaur was discovered on the island of Sakhalin.
+## This hadrosaur was discovered on the island of Sakhalin.